aksharasoman/notes_ml_projects/SOP for publishing a blog post of an ML Project.md

 10. Run: git-publish “commit-message” to upload the blog post.
 11. Add blog link to Github Readme
+12. Remove temp files and images that are not required anymore from project folder,Desktop and Downloads.
-12. Do final round of ‘git push’ in codes & blog folders.
+13. Do final round of ‘git push’ in codes & blog folders.

 ##### Tips
 1. The way obsidian notes are organized during the project implementation: